bilal-fazlani/commanddotnet/README.md

     }
     ```

-    Note that you can only set `BooleanMode = BooleanMode.Explicit` or even `BooleanMode = BooleanMode.Explicit` for bool / bool? type parameters.
+    Note that you can only set `BooleanMode = BooleanMode.Explicit` or even `BooleanMode = BooleanMode.Explicit` for `bool` / `bool?` type parameters.

     When you use explicit boolean mode, these scenarios are valid:

     ```bash
-    dotnet example.dll
+    dotnet example.dll MyCommand
-    dotnet example.dll --printValues false
+    dotnet example.dll MyCommand --capturelogs false
-    dotnet example.dll --printValues true
+    dotnet example.dll MyCommand --capturelogs true
     ```

-    but `dotnet example.dll --printValues` is not valid and will result into error.
+    but `dotnet example.dll MyCommand --capturelogs` is not valid and will result into error.
 It will only work in Implicit boolean mode.

 When you check the help of a command, you if you see `Boolean` or `Boolean | Required` it means if you wan't to make it true, you need to pass an explit value.
 If you don't pass one, it will default to `false` automatically.
 Implicit and explicit are just ways to pass the value, under the hood they are just boolean parameters.